-The town of Littlerock was platted in the 1890s when a move was on to change the name of Littlerock to Viora.
+The town of Littlerock was platted in the 1890s when a movement was underway to change the name of Littlerock to Viora.
 The Tacoma, Olympia and Grays Harbor Railroad came through the town in 1890 and a store and hotel were built to accommodate the traffic.
 With the coming of the railroad through Nisqually in 1891, it too was platted as a townsite.
 Although there were scattered settlers already in the area, a group of developers from Binghampton, New York, platted the town of Rainier in 1891 with big hopes for new development which fizzled but the town retains its New York-inspired street names.
-Olympia retained its title as capital of the new state and instituted wide-ranging improvements such as street cars, electricity and new stone and brick business blocks.
+Olympia retained its title as capital of the new state and instituted wide-ranging improvements such as street cars, electricity, and new stone and brick business blocks.

 When Washington became a state in 1889, provisions were made to enable the purchase of tidelands for oyster production.
 As early as 1853 settlers began appreciating the qualities of the oyster.
-Indians often sold oysters to settlers and by 1868 a brisk trade with San Francisco in Olympia oysters was under way.
+Indigenous people often sold oysters to settlers and by 1868 a brisk trade with San Francisco in Olympia oysters was under way.
 Beginning about 1890 the native population of bivalves was augmented through oyster cultivation.
 Oyster boats and rafts for harvesting and washing became common.
 In 1900 oystermen began damming the natural tidelands to create more, extensive beds for oyster culture.
 The high point of oyster production occurred in the 1920s.
 Eventually, native stocks were depleted by pollution from nearby pulp mills and Japanese Pacific oysters were later introduced.

 In 1891 Woodland officially became known as Lacey and in 1893 construction began on the first buildings of St. Martin’s College in that locale.
 The school officially opened in 1895.
 In Olympia, the county built a new courthouse in 1891 fronting on Sylvester Park.
 The grand, towered Romanesque building was later sold to the state and is known as the Old Capitol.
-After the sale to the state in 1901, the county built a new courthouse at the corner of 4th and Washington downtown.
+After the sale to the state in 1901, the county built a new courthouse at the corner of 4th Avenue and Washington Street in downtown Olympia.

 The first years of the 20th century were an era of continued development throughout the county.
 The Bordeaux Brothers built the Mumby Mill at Bordeaux in the Black Hills in 1902.
 The Mud Bay Logging Company also commenced logging after 1900 in the Black Hills.
 The post office at Delphi was established in 1900, with the influx of Mud Bay loggers.
 At Independence, the Finnish and Swedish Lutheran residents each built Evangelical churches, the Swedish in 1902, and the Finnish in 1909.
 With the coming of the railroad-—the Union Pacific and Milwaukee in 1908--a depot went up.
 The site of Independence became known as Helsing Junction named for the homeland of many residents at Helsinki.

-By 1900 Rochester was a boomtown with a hotel, stores and a livery stable located along railroad tracks.
-In 1907 the Maytown Mill began operations springing up in an area that railroad men were unsure was going to become a town.
+By 1900, Rochester was a boomtown with a hotel, stores, and a livery stable located along railroad tracks.
+In 1907, the Maytown Mill began operations springing up in an area that railroad men were unsure was going to become a town.
 According to some accounts, this is how the area got its name—a maybe town.

 After a fire in 1902, the Mutual Lumber Company in Bucoda was re-built and resumed full operations.
-In 1907 the Washington Union Coal Co. a subsidiary of Union Pacific Railroad initiated its mining operations at Tono (a shorthand name for “Ton of Coal”).
+In 1907, the Washington Union Coal Co. a subsidiary of Union Pacific Railroad initiated its mining operations at Tono (a shorthand name for “Ton of Coal”).